Ecwid/ecwid-api-docs/README.md

 # Changelog

+## September 18, 2018

+Added `coverButtonText` field to starter site endpoint in the Ecwid REST API.
+It allows you to set custom text for the "Shop now" button in the cover area of a starter site.
+[Learn more](https://developers.ecwid.com/api-documentation/starter-site)

 ## August 31, 2018

 Added new parameters for opening product details pages with `Ecwid.openPage()` method: `'variation'` and `'options'`.